 The official SDSSAA score sheet must be used.
+Scoresheets may only include active players in each game.

 For the first two games of the regular season, coaches will be permitted on the backboard to direct their teams for the duration of the game.
 They are asked not to allow the game to be overly slowed down.